UPDATE: Denon and Marantz AVRs made after May 2021 are HDMI 2.1 bug-free

 Not many TVs launched with 120Hz support and HDMI 2.1 in the 2021 product line-up but LG, Samsung and Sony all have 2021 models out, and 55-inch options start from around £1200.

-Things are a little trickier is you want to integrate you console with a home theatre system using an AV receiver.
+Things are a little trickier if you want to integrate your console with a home theatre system using an AV receiver.

 Yamaha, Denon and Marantz have launched receivers that have HDMI 2.1, which should offer 4k/120hz HDR and 8k/60 HDR.
 However, the HDMI version 2.1 chipsets, made by Nuvoto, that all the manufacturers use for this has a bug that prevents passing through uncompressed 4K/120.
 The big, reportedly, doesn’t affect the PS5.

-Users owning an affected AVR can apply for a free adaptor, and they should be shipping now.
+Anyone that bought a receiver that has an issue with the HDMI but can apply for a free adaptor, and they should be shipping now.

 The affected receivers include: